-You might have probably heard from someone or read somewhere that after 40 women should not wear their hair below their shoulders.
+You may have heard or read that after 40 women should not wear their hair below their shoulders.
 Not true!
-Women in their 40s, 50s and beyond can certainly rock long hair after 40, and even go gray all the way with long hair.
-And here is the proof.
+Women in their 40s, 50s and beyond can certainly rock long hair, and even go gray all the way!
+Here is the proof.

-Pro-tip: add extra volume with a side parting.
+Pro-tip: Add extra volume with a side part.

-Not any kind of layers.
-We are talking about long layers that turn long hair into a work of art.
-They start at the chin for a face-framing effect, and gradually thin out towards the ends falling softly around your cheeks and shoulders like staggered curtains of hair.
-You can wear them sleek and glossy, or curl them for a more playful and textured look.
-If you choose the latter, remember to always apply a protective spray when using hot styling tools.
+Not just any kind of layers, we're talking about long layers that turn long hair into a work of art.
+They start at the chin for a face-framing effect and softly cascade over your shoulders.
+You can wear them sleek and glossy or curl them for a more playful and textured look.
+Remember to always apply a protective spray when using hot styling tools.

-Pro-tip: you can add even more dimension to long layers with golden or honey-coloured highlights.
+Pro-tip: Add even more dimension to long layers with golden- or honey-colored highlights.

-No matter if you are going from long to short, vice versa, or keeping the same length and simply changing styles, just have fun with your hair.
+No matter if you are going from long to short, growing out your locks, or keeping the same length and simply changing styles, just have fun with your hair.
 For some more hairstyle inspiration for women over 40, visit Her Style Code.

-And remember, regardless of the length, the key to healthy-looking hair is to to visit your hairdresser for frequent trims and to use the products specifically developed for your hair needs.
+And remember, regardless of the length, the key to healthy-looking hair is to to visit your hairdresser for frequent trims and to use products specifically developed for your hair's needs.
 You can find more tips on how to keep aging hair healthier and thicker-looking here.

-Lastly, in the case that you are still not sure about trying out that new haircut or style you have been eyeing for several months or have glued to your fridge door, here is some additional inspiration.
-From the words of George Bernard Shaw: “We don't stop playing because we grow old; we grow old because we stop playing”.
+Still not sure about trying out that new haircut or style you have been eyeing for several months (or have glued to your fridge door!), here is some additional inspiration from the words of George Bernard Shaw: “We don't stop playing because we grow old; we grow old because we stop playing.”